Paris Tramway Line T5, France

 Stif approved the preliminary draft in November 2006.
 Financial agreement was signed between the owners in the second quarter of 2007.

-RATP is the prime contractor for the construction of stations, platforms and a maintenance depot for the T5.
-Stif is the project monitor and coordinator.
+RATP was the prime contractor for the construction of stations, platforms and a maintenance depot for the T5.
+Stif was the project monitor and coordinator.

 The regional councils of Val d'Oise and Seine-Saint-Denis are in charge of the road development and associated public spaces.
 Their scope of work includes creation of space for roads, sidewalks, parking lots, landscapes, bike lanes and upgrading the intersections and cross walks.